dapps-dev-club/dapps-dev-club-website/src/pages/blog/2019-03-16-dapps-dev-club-2nd-session-videos.md

 This time, the whole set was turned around in just three days, which we're pretty happy with!

-An area for improvement that we've identified is the colour contract on the slide deck - we will make sure that this is better in the next session!
+An area for improvement that we've identified is the colour contrast on the slide deck - we will make sure that this is better in the next session!

 ## Next session